RSijelmass/CV/README.md

 **Working in a sales environment**

 Being in a sales environment, if anything, builds resilience.
-Hearing a lot of no's, but having the proper mind-set to brush it off and assume the next call or conversation will be a yes.
+Hearing a lot of people saying no, but having the proper mind-set to brush it off and assume the next call or conversation will be a yes.
 I sold mainly to the Dutch market, and appreciated the no-nonsense mind-set they often take on.

 ### Agile